 Many babies who are born with atrial septal defects (ASDs) have no signs or symptoms.
-When signs and symptoms do occur, heart murmur is the most common.
+Heart murmur is the most common among the signs and symptoms that occur during this defect.
 A heart murmur is an extra or unusual sound heard during a heartbeat.

 Often, a heart murmur is the only sign of an ASD.
 However, not all murmurs are signs of congenital heart defects.
 Many healthy children have heart murmurs.
 Doctors can listen to heart murmurs and tell whether they're harmless or signs of heart problems.